 A familiar view to anyone who has been up to the Peak, but vastly different from the current view due to the addition of many new buildings - too many to list.

-We get to look down the nameless path that connects Mt Austin Rd with Lugard Rd, and yes, that is Nicholas Eadie himself playing our crook.
+We get to look down the nameless path that connects Mt Austin Rd with Lugard Rd.

 Those last two shots show the so-called Umbrella Seat with its great view over the harbour.
 According to comments over on Gwulo (see earlier link), this 1989 version of the seat was actually erected in the 1920's.
 The roof was changed at some point to a slatted version before the original was restored - perhaps because the people responsible (don't ask me who it would be, HK Govt is notoriously filled with Depts and sub-Depts that spend all their useful time passing the buck around themselves, no one ever willing to take responsibility for anything) realised its provenance?